hashicorp/vault/website/source/docs/concepts/policies.html.md

   capabilities = ["deny"]
 }

-# Policies can also specify allowed disallowed, and required parameters.
+# Policies can also specify allowed, disallowed, and required parameters.
 Here
 # the key "secret/restricted" can only contain "foo" (any value) and "bar" (one
 # of "zip" or "zap").
 path "secret/restricted" {